nstack-io/localization-manager/README.md

 Made with ❤️ at [Nodes](http://nodesagency.com).

 ## 📄 License
-**TranslationManager** is available under the MIT license.
-See the [LICENSE](https://github.com/nodes-ios/TranslationManager/blob/master/LICENSE) file for more info.
+**LocalizationManager** is available under the MIT license.
+See the [LICENSE](https://github.com/nodes-ios/LocalizationManager/blob/master/LICENSE) file for more info.